 Loop Protection is used to detect the presence of traffic.
 When the switch receives packet's (looping detection frame) MAC address the same as oneself from port, Loop Protection is shown.
 The port will be locked when it receives the looping Protection frames.
-If you want to resume the locked port, find and remove the looping path, then select the locked port and click on "Resume" to turn on the locked ports.
+To resume the locked port, find and remove the looping path, then select the locked port and click on "Resume" to turn on the locked ports.

-To configure the Loop Protection parameters in the web interface:
+To configure Loop Protection parameters in the web UI: